+86-159 9860 6917

 What are the two main types of geotextiles?

-Each type is designed for specific applications based on their different mechanical properties, including strength, permeability, and flexibility.
+Each type is designed for specific applications based on its different mechanical properties, including strength, permeability, and flexibility.

 Woven and nonwoven geotextiles offer distinct advantages depending on the needs of a construction project.
 Woven geotextiles provide superior strength and are used for reinforcement, while nonwoven geotextiles excel in filtration and drainage applications due to their permeability.
 Understanding the differences between these two types of geotextiles helps in selecting the right material for specific engineering challenges.